VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 - Copy the API key to your clipboard and keep it safe.
 This key will be used to authenticate your requests to the OpenAI API.

 - Next, you can use the API key to make requests to the OpenAI API using your preferred programming language or tool.
 I have used Python Programming Language.

+## About the Audio Transcription function in the python code that can be found in this repository
+This is a Python function named "Transcribe_speech" that uses the OpenAI Audio API to transcribe speech.
+It takes one argument, "speech," which should be a string representing the path to the audio file that needs to be transcribed.

+Inside the function, the "openai.Audio.transcribe" method is used to perform the transcription.
+The first argument of this method is the model ID to use for the transcription, which in this case is "whisper-1".
+The second argument is the actual audio file, which is opened using the built-in "open" function with the "rb" mode (read-binary).

+The transcribed text is stored in the "res" variable, and then returned from the function using the "return" statement.

+Note that this function requires the OpenAI API keys and the OpenAI SDK to be installed and properly configured in order to work.